Automated-Amphibians/automated-amphibians.github.io/about.md

 ![image]({{site.baseurl}}/assets/centered-logo-trimmed.jpg){: style="float: right;width:200px;margin-left: 2em"}

 We are a competitive robotics team in the [FRC (First Robotics Competition)](https://www.firstinspires.org/robotics/frc).
-We were founded in 2020, but didn't fully compete until 2022.
+We were founded in 2020, but didn't compete in person until 2022.
 In 2022 we placed 8th out of 40 teams at our first competition.

 **Team 8426 is built entirely from 9th grade students with little to no robotics experience prior to High School.**